niess/danton/docs/source/interface.rst

       >>> z = geometry.topography_elevation(latitude=45, longitude=3)

+      The optional *reference* argument specifies the reference surface for elevation values.
+Possible values are :python:`"ellipsoid"` (default) or :python:`"geoid"`.

    .. automethod:: trace

       .. note::

          The positional *array* argument and keyword only (*kwargs*) arguments are mutually exclusive.

-      The optional *backward* argument reverses the tracing direction, if set to :python:`True`.

       The *array* argument, if specified, must be a structured :external:py:class:`numpy.ndarray` containing start position